 When we’re referring to photographs, resolution is usually measured in Pixels Per Inch (ppi).
-A high quality print will have a resolution of at least 300ppi.
+A high quality print will have a resolution of 300ppi.
 The lower the ppi the less high quality your photograph will be.

 So how do you know whether your print will be high quality?
 If you’ve checked the size of your image following the steps in the New York Times article I referred to earlier, you’ll know it’s dimensions in pixels.
 Divide the length of the photo in pixels, by the size you want to print it in in inches to find the ppi.

 For example, if you have a photograph that is 1800 pixels x 1200 pixels you can print it at 6” x 4” and have a high quality print as you’ll be printing at 300ppi.